teamforage/forage-android-sdk/README.md

 ### Step 1: Add the `ForagePINEditText` UI component

-You need to use the `ForagePINEditText` component to your app to check a card's balance.
+You need to add the `ForagePINEditText` component to your app to check a card's balance.
 If you need help, refer to the instructions for [adding the UI component](#step-1-add-the-foragepanedittext-ui-component) in the method above.
 Just change the component name!

 ### Step 2: Check the balance of the EBT Card